In the majority of cases, switching doesn't require much equipment to be installed.

-Opt for Sky's new internet-TV, Sky Glass.
+Opt for Sky's new internet-enabled TV, Sky Glass.
 This is a smart TV that lets you access all of the provider's premium TV content through your existing internet connection.

 Take a look at our guide on whether you need a satellite dish for your Sky TV service.

 When you first install your NOW Hub, it will download software which may make your internet connection slow or intermittent initially.
 Allow 20 minutes for this to be completed before using the internet as normal.

 Vodafone will send the broadband router to your home in advance of your activation date.
 If you don’t need a new phone line, simply follow the setup guide that comes with your router as part of your setup kit.